abdoahmedali248-cmyk/ShoppingSystem/Simple-ShoppingSystem/README.md

 - List → to store cart items
 - Dictionary → to store products and prices
 - Stack → to implement Undo feature
+- Tuple → to return product name and price together

 ## Features
 - Add product to cart